rlfbckr/code-archive/README.md

 # code-archive
-a wild collection of code examples, demos, tools and sippets that I have collected over the year for teaching purpose.
+a wild collection of code examples, demos, tools and sippets that I have collected over the years for teaching purpose.

 ## processing
 most things are over here

+## p5js
+some stuff here too

 ## arduino
 soon

-## p5js
-not too much yet